haydenhughes/bsc-awards/README.md

 ```

 `DATABASE_URI` must be a valid [sqlalchemy database URL](http://docs.sqlalchemy.org/en/latest/core/engines.html).

-`USERNAME` and `PASSWORD` are exactly what you expect them to be.
-So set them to something secure.
+`USERNAME` and `PASSWORD` are exactly what you expect them to be so set them to something secure.

 ### Not Docker